Be recognised for your skills and achievements by becoming professionally registered.

 Currently there are no requirements for re-assessment once registration has been granted, and you will remain on the Engineering Council register whilst you remain a member of a licensed body.
 Joining the register confirms your commitment to both the Engineering Council's Guidelines for Institutions' Codes of Conduct [PDF, 80.15 kB] and the IET Rules of Conduct and your obligation to remain professionally competent through CPD.

-You may find answers to some of your questions in the:
+You may find answers to some of your questions in our frequently asked questions section.

 We will do as much as we can to support you with any aspect of your application, so please get in touch if you need help and advice.